 But how often have the brothers slept in such a tent?
 "Three times four weeks in recent years," it is said.
 'Especially as a preparation for competitions.
 Those four weeks produce the greatest effect.

 Live high, train low

 The basic principle is live high, train low or: live high, train low.
 In a low-oxygen tent you live 'high', without experiencing the disadvantages of actually staying at a great height.
 One of the most important drawbacks is that you can never train as well at high altitudes as at sea level: because the air there is poorer in oxygen, you can train less and less intensively there.
 That is why descending to train is better, possibly even at sea level.
 After training you will return to altitude to sleep there.
 Finally: low-oxygen tents are useful for endurance athletes, but not for spurters?
 Borlée: 'If, like my sons, you have to run five competitions in four days recently, which is a daily routine at international tournaments, you really have to have sufficient endurance.
 Hence. "

 By Frank Van de Winkel (Nieuwsblad - 2009)

-(Editorial staff: You can already have one rent a height tent from 125 euros / week via Altitude Dream)
+(Editor: You can rent a high altitude tent from 125 euros/week via Altitude Dream)